FZambia/centrifuge/docs/content/admin_api.rst

 other language don't worry - I will describe how to communicate with Centrifuge API endpoint right now.

-Centrifuge API url path is ``/api/ PROJECT_ID``.
+Centrifuge API url path is ``/api/ PROJECT_ID``, where PROJECT_ID must be replaced with your project ID (you can see it in Centrifuge's web interface).

 All you need to do is to send correctly constructed POST request to this endpoint.
-This request must have two POST parameters:
-``data`` and ``sign``.
+This request must have two POST parameters: ``data`` and ``sign``.
 Data is a base64 encoded json string and sign is an hmac based on project secret key, project ID and encoded data.

 Data is originally a json object with two properties: